Exclusive: Japan in driver's seat for Indian bullet train deals

 Mitsubishi Heavy said it had not decided if it wanted to be involved.

-The sole collaboration aimed at the bullet train project is between Kawasaki Heavy Industries and India’s Bharat Heavy Electricals Ltd (BHEL.NS), which aims to win carriage orders.
+The sole collaboration aimed at the bullet train project is between Kawasaki Heavy Industries and Bharat Heavy Electricals Ltd, which aims to win carriage orders.

 Japanese government officials have asked for more bullet train corridors in India before transferring technology, three senior Indian officials said.